KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_1starting_our_single_page_app.md

 5. In Google Chrome, navigate to [http://localhost:4200](http://localhost:4200) to see your working (basic) app.

-  {% hint style='tip' %}
-In iTerm2 (mac), open a new tab or in Git Bash (windows), open a new window to be ready for the next CLI commands.
+6. Open a new CLI tab or window.
 You'll want to leave `ng serve` running in your CLI tool to see the live updates as you progress through the project.

-  {% endhint %}
+  * **Mac:** In iTerm2, make sure your window is active and then open a new tab by pressing the `cmd` + `T` keys at the same time.

+  * **Windows:** In Git Bash, open a second Git Bash window.

 ## Make a Change